RodDalBen/SHINE_color/README.md

 5. Type "SHINE_color" (case sensitive);
 6. Follow the prompts and select the operations you would like;
 7. Once it is done (the sign ">>" is back on the editor), check the "SHINE_color_OUTPUT" folder.
 There you will find your processed images/videos and some statistics.
 Also check the input folder for pre-processing statistics.

+Please note that `SHINE_color` does not read transparent (alpha) channels from .PNG images.
+If you want to display images with transparent background on your experiment, upload them to `SHINE_color`, perform manipulations on background and foreground separately, then remove the background on an image manipulation software (e.g., GIMP, Photoshop).

 ***